 The camera is mounted approx 85 feet above the ground and the tower itself is tiltable (up and down) allowing us to access any of the equipment for servicing, maintenance, and most importantly, training within our PV and Wind training programs.

-The equipment has been installed by Alfred State students enrolled in the electrical construction and maintenance electrician program under the guidance of Jeffrey Stevens and Glenn Brubaker .
-Stevens, an assistant professor, teaches basic electrical theory and residential code, and is the principal contributor to the solar photovoltaic renewable energy program development and training for the college.
+The equipment has been installed by Alfred State students enrolled in the electrical construction and maintenance electrician program under the guidance of Jeffrey Stevens and Glenn Brubaker.
+Stevens, an associate professor, teaches basic electrical theory and residential code, and is the principal contributor to the solar photovoltaic renewable energy program development and training for the college.
 Brubaker is an assistant professor who teaches motor control and PLC classes and is the principal contributor in Alfred State's renewable energy wind training and program development.
-Both Brubaker and Stevens are members of the Electrician, Computer and Robotics Technician Department located at the School of Applied Technology, in Wellsville, NY.

 Roy Butler of Four Winds Renewable Energy, who is a certified NABCEP Installer of both Wind and PV systems, provided the technical guidance and oversight for the tower and equipment installation.
 Additionally, the project was also afforded the expertise and guidance of the Alfred State Technology Services staff who supported and assisted in the camera provision, installation, and adjustments.
 The camera system would not be in place were it not for their assistance.